xant-tv/bartmoss/README.md

 # Bartmoss
-A suite of scripts to simplify interaction with the Cyberpunk 2077 console.
+A suite of Lua scripts to simplify interaction with the Cyberpunk 2077 console while maintaining game integrity and user safety.

 ## Requirements
  - Cyberpunk 2077 (version 1.0.6)